Personal Finance Basics

 • Pay all your bills on time.
 Remember, payment history is the most important factor in your credit score!

 • Pay off your debts.
+Reduce your debt-to-income ratio to improve your credit score.

 • Try to limit your credit utilization ratio for each credit card you have.
-Credit utilization ratio is the percentage of your total available credit that you’re currently using–this includes everything that you owe on your credit cards and other revolving lines of credit.
+Credit utilization ratio is the percentage of your total available credit that you’re currently using.
+This includes everything that you owe on your credit cards and other revolving lines of credit.

-The benefits of a good credit score
+Empower your finances with a good credit score

-Great credit scores don’t happen overnight.
+Good credit scores don’t happen overnight.
 It takes time and positive financial behavior to establish, build, and keep a good credit score.
 Now that you know what you need to do to improve or maintain your credit score, start practicing those good financial habits by using the steps listed above.
-Once you’ve elevated your credit score to where you want it, you’ll quickly realize how many benefits there are to being a reliable and trustworthy borrower, and you’ll want to take full advantage of those benefits!

 Author – Amy Sines